atramirez7/primeauto/README.md

 Sales microservice keeps track of **Salespersons** personal info and a unique employee ID.
 Takes in **customer** info and stores them in a database for later use.
 The microservice can record a **Sale** takes information from **Salesperson** who sold the car and **customer** who purchased the car and puts them together in a convenient list.
 It takes data from the **Inventory** microservice via polling service.
 It polls for AutomobileVO model to get automobile vins and sold status.

+## Directions to create test data.
+1. create a manufacturer
+2. create a vehicle
+3. create an automobile
+4. Wait a minute (2 to be safe) after creating an automobile for the poller to poll the VIN information into Sales microservice AutomobileVO
+5. Record a sale.

 ## Endpoints to send and view data - through Insomnia

 ### Customer